nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 ## Instructions for Regression testing
 1. Navigate to text-ui-test folder
-2. Depending on your (User's) OS, if windows, run runtest.bat, if Linux or MacOS, run runtest.sh
+2. Depending on your (User's) OS, if Windows, run runtest.bat, if Linux or macOS, run runtest.sh
 3. The CMD window or shell output will display if the comparison between the expected output and actual output are the same
 4. If there are any differences, they will be displayed at the CMD or shell window as well.
 5. The regression test would have passed if no differences are found.